NovasMax/BigEarthNet/README.md

 ## Evaluation
 The script `eval.py` expects a `JSON` configuration file.
 The needed parameters are as follows:
 * `model_name`: The name of the Python code containing the corresponding deep learning model.
 The code must be located under the `models` directory.
 The model class will be loaded dynamically based on the `model_name` parameter: `model = importlib.import_module('models.' + args['model_name']).dnn_model(nb_class)`
+* `modality` : A flag to indicate which modality will be used during evaluation: `S1`, `S2` or `MM`.
+S1 and S2 refer to the BigEarthNet patches from Sentinel-1 and Sentinel-2, respectively while multi-modal (MM) refers to using pairs of S1 and S2 patches together.
 * `batch_size`: Batch size used during evaluation
 * `out_dir`: The path where all log files and checkpoints will be saved.
 * `test_tf_record_files`: An array containing `TFRecord` files for evaluation.